Mantalit/Mantalit/README.md

 - 👋 Hi, I’m @Mantalit
 - 👀 I’m interested in coding and take a look inside of every mechanism, btw I'm beginner🤓
 - 💞️ I’m looking to collaborate on studying, cause for myself it's hard to study alone.
-That's why, I'm searching someone, who can study with me)
+That's why, I'm searching someone, who can study with me or learn me)
 - 📫 You can find me on:
 - 📸Inst: @djspbkv.u
 - Telegram: @Hakasan